ViktorWelbers/txt-processing-web-service/README.md

 The API can be used to upload text documents and retrieve information from them in a simplistic way

-To run it, please execute following lines in the terminal at root level:
+To run it, please execute following lines in the terminal at root folder level:

 `docker-compose up`